Muriel Miguel: Honors

 In 1997, Miguel and her sisters were the founding contributors to the Native American Women Playwrights Archive at Miami University in Oxford, Ohio.
 Consequently, they received honorary Doctorates of Fine Arts at Miami University for their life's work and contribution to theater.
 Additionally, she was selected for the Native and Hawaiian Women of Hope poster by Bread and Roses International Union's Bread and Roses Center that same year.
 In 2003, Miguel was the recipient of the first Lipinsky Residency (feminist in residence) for San Diego State University Women's Studies Department.
 In 2010, Miguel and her sisters received the Lifetime Achievement Award from the Women's Caucus for Art.

 Miguel is also a member of the National Theatre Conference and in 2015 attended the Rauschenberg Residency.
 In 2016, Miguel was named a Guggenheim Fellow.
 In 2018, Muriel received an award of $275,000 via the 2018 Duke Awards.
 She received the 2019 Distinguished Career Award at the Southeastern Theatre Conference.
+Miguel was featured in the 2022 book 50 Key Figures in Queer US Theatre, in a chapter written by theatre scholar Christy Stanlake.